 DIY Fender Board

-Fender boards, designed to ride outboard of two fenders, protect a much larger section of topsides much more effectively.
+Fender boards, designed to ride outboard of two fenders, provide more durability and protect a much larger section of topsides much more effectively.

 On a larger boat, you may want to use a slightly longer board, perhaps up to 6 feet long.
 Anything longer than that, however, is likely to take two people to handle, and be a nuisance to store.